What does it mean to be a liberal arts university?

 At AU, it means that we believe students need to graduate with a thorough knowledge of their chosen field and a broad understanding of the world around them.

-First-year students get started with their liberal arts requirements with two courses.
+First-year students get started with their liberal arts requirements beginning with their first semester.
 During the fall semester, every first-year student takes LART 1050 First-Year Seminar.
 The hallmark of this first course is the establishment of a mentoring relationship with a faculty member and with an upper-level student.
 These mentors become resources for the students during their first year and beyond.

 Engaging and Broadening

 Additional courses are chosen from six categories that reflect different – but complementary – ways of knowing the world:

 - Christian Ways of Knowing